NativeScript/nativescript-angular-guide/src/chapters/chapter6.md

 <div class="exercise-end"></div>

-And with that, your status bar is not translucent on iOS and Android:
+And with that, your status bar is now translucent on iOS and Android:

 ![Updated status bar on Android](images/chapter6/android/3.png)
 ![Updated status bar on iOS](images/chapter6/ios/3.png)